Beyond Rote Learning. Beyond Marks.

 - explore how real systems work

-- ask deeper questions
+- ask deeper questions to find solutions

 - think beyond step-by-step instructions